Can Stress Cause Vertigo? What Science Says—and How to Find Relief

 Is Vertigo Likely to Affect You?

-How Should You Prevent Vertigo Caused By Stress?
+How to Prevent Vertigo Caused by Stress

 If you are experiencing vertigo and you find that it is affecting the quality of your life, you should seek out professional help to really determine the cause of your vertigo.

-What are the Triggers for Your Stress and Vertigo?
+(1) What are the Triggers for Your Stress and Vertigo?

 Identifying what are the biggest causes of stress in your life, and looking for ways to eliminate them from your life is imperative to reducing or even eliminating the chances of vertigo in your life.

-Connect with Supportive People
+(2) Connect with Supportive People

-Try to connect with supportive people such as a friend, a family member or a trained therapist.
+Connect with supportive people such as a friend, a family member or a trained therapist.
 Otherwise, connect with your community or faith-based organisations.

 You can also talk to yourself, as self-talk has been shown to reduce stress.
 However, do ensure it’s positive self-talk and not negative self-talk.
 For instance, if you find yourself giving out a negative message, switch it immediately to a positive one.

-Plan a Healthy Diet
+(4) Adopt a Healthy Diet

 Always maintain a healthy and well-balanced diet that is rich in fruits and vegetables, whole grains and lean proteins to make sure that your body gets what it needs to function at its optimal level.
 It will also improve your mental health and reduce stress.